Billy-Spearman-WCCI/RaceCarExtension/README.md

 * `List<V>` -- a list to which elements of type V can be added.
 If you don't have a specific need, use `ArrayList`.
 * `Map<K,V>` -- a map from keys (of type K) to values (of type V).
 The most common keys are Strings.
 Values could be anything.
 If you don't have a specific need, use `HashMap`.
 * `Iterable<V>` -- Something which can be after the `:` in `for (V value : values) {}`.
 All lists, `map.keySet()`, and `map.valueSet()` are all iterables.

+# My opinions
+* Make everything possible `private`.
+If it really can't be private, make it `protected`.
+If it can't even be protected, then make it `public`.
+* Make everything possible `final`.
+* When in doubt, ask yourself: what would be easier to test?
+* When in doubt, having more smaller components is better than having fewer complex ones.
+* If you're not sure if something will work, try it!
+* Name variables, methods, classes, and interfaces so that you can understand what they are without having to actually look at their definitions.
+* Let IntelliJ reformat your code so the formatting reflects the actual structure.
+* Put useful information in the README.md in the root of your project.